cloudchacho/taskhawk-python/docs/usage.rst

 **id**: task identifier.
 This represents a run of a task.

-**platform_metadata**: Platform specific metadata, for example SQS receipt or PubSub ack id.
+**provider_metadata**: Platform specific metadata, for example SQS receipt or PubSub ack id.
 This may be used to extend message visibility if the task is running longer than expected using ``taskhawk.extend_visibility_timeout``.

 **priority**: the priority a task was dispatched with.
 This will be same as task's priority, unless priority was